KrazyCo/12A/README.md

 Coding in Visual Studio, linked to Replit through github

-- If the code isn't updated pull from GitHub
+- If the code isn't updated pull from GitHub (it should be)

 https://github.com/KrazyCo/12A